 As previously disclosed, we completed two acquisitions during 2023.
-The results of operations of these businesses are included in our consolidated financial statements from the dates of acquisition, therefore current quarter results relating to these businesses are not comparable to the first quarter of 2023.
+The results of operations of these businesses are included in our consolidated financial statements from the dates of acquisition, which impacts comparability to the applicable prior periods.

-On April 24, 2023, we acquired Coast Mountain Resources (2020) Ltd. ("CMR").
-CMR is a construction aggregate producer based in British Columbia, Canada operating on Malahat First Nation land.
+On April 24, 2023, we acquired Coast Mountain Resources (2020) Ltd. which changed its name to Granite Infrastructure Canada, Ltd. ("Granite Canada") on May 13, 2024.
+Granite Canada is a construction aggregate producer based in British Columbia, Canada operating on Malahat First Nation land.